 Thank you for choosing to stay with us at the Center Lovell Inn.
 Acclaimed by Architectural Digest, the Inn is housed in a well maintained Georgian-era style historic farmhouse build in 1805.
 According to “The Official Guide to American Historic Bed & Breakfast, Inn and Guesthouses,” the Inn was owned by the governor of Florida, Eckley Stearns, who transformed the house into its present Mississippi steamboat appearance by the addition of the Cape-style annex added in 1830 and attached by a wraparound porch.

-Center Lovell Inn is in the lakes & mountain district of Western Maine with an unimpeded panorama of the White Mountains: Mts.
+Center Lovell Inn is in the lakes & mountain district of Western Maine with an unimpeded panorama of the White Mountains range: Mts.
 Kearsarge and Baldface are in the foreground, and others, including Mt.
 Washington, shoulder into view.
 The Inn is located on twelve acres of mostly untouched woodlands.
 Adjacent to the main house is the beautifully restored Carriage House built around the same time as the Main house.
 Off in the distance there is the original majestic 40′ by 100′ post and beam barn build in the 1700s.

 We are proud to be the 3rd Innkeeper couple keeping the authentic unplugged New England Country Inn tradition alive.
 My wife and I are native New Yorker’s.
 We have over 35 years of combined experience working in the field of hospitality.